 How Do I Get a Multi Car Discount

-The multi car discount is probably one of the most common car insurance discounts.
-It is simple getting the multi car discount because it is basically fool proof.
-If more than one vehicle is on a single policy, the multi car discount is automatically applied.
+The multi-car discount is probably one of the most common car insurance discounts.
+It is simply getting the multi-car discount because it is basically fool proof.
+If more than one vehicle is on a single policy, the multi-car discount is automatically applied.

-Multiple vehicles by design get the multi car discount.
-The only time the discount does not apply is when the second vehicle on the policy is in storage also known as comprehensive coverage.
+- Multiple vehicles in a single household, by design, get the multi-car discount.
+The only time the discount does not apply is when the second vehicle on the policy is in storage, also known as comprehensive coverage.
 So the vehicles on the policy need to have PLPD coverage or more to qualify for the discount.

-Multiple car policies through the same carrier in the same household can usually still get the multi car discount.
-For example, if your teen driver has a separate policy but lives in the same household, the multi car discount can be applied.
-The multi car discount can really help reduce the high cost of insurance for a teen driver.
-Ask your agent if it is possible to get a multi car discount if you have multiple auto policies in your household.
+- Multiple car policies through the same carrier in the same household can usually still get the multi-car discount.
+For example, if your teen driver has a separate policy but lives in the same household, then the multi-car discount can be applied.
+The multi-car discount can really help reduce the high cost of insurance for a teen driver.
+Ask your agent if it is possible to get a multi-car discount if you have multiple auto policies in your household.